This page provides help and advice for people whose application to Goldsmiths may be impacted by Covid-19 measures.

 For students who are joining the International Foundation Certificate programme taught in the UK you will still require a UKVI approved Secure English Language Test (SELT).

 If you have further questions or concerns about meeting the English language requirements of your offer then email email@example.com to discuss your circumstances.

 If you have already taken an IELTS test, but have not received your results, you should receive your Test Report Form (TRF) by email

 If you have not yet received the hard copy of the certificate, you can provide us with the TRF number and we can verify this online.

 We cannot contact IELTS for you because they will not share your information, but if you provide us with the TRF number we can verify your results for you and this means we should be able to process your offer.

 School or university certificates and final grades

-You should let admissions via firstname.lastname@example.org know about this as soon as you can so that they can advise you further.
+You should let admissions via firstname.lastname@example.org know about this as soon as you can.
 We will do all we can to support you in this situation.

 Page last updated 11 August